Hedgehog Enrichment Ideas: Keeping Your Pet Stimulated and Happy

 Exercise Wheels

 Exercise wheels are a popular enrichment item for hedgehogs, offering them the opportunity to engage in natural running behavior.
-Select a solid-surface wheel with a diameter of at least 10 inches to ensure that the hedgehog's back remains level during use.
+Choose a solid‑surface wheel with a diameter of at least 10 inches to keep the hedgehog's back level during use.
 Avoid wire or mesh wheels, as they can pose a risk of injury to the hedgehog's feet and legs.
 Providing an exercise wheel allows hedgehogs to expend energy and maintain physical fitness, promoting their overall health.

 Puzzle Feeders